 10 Great John Belushi Roles

 John Belushi died of an accidental drug overdose at age 33.
 A short life, but one packed with a lifetime’s worth of memorable performances.
 Belushi isn’t remembered for just one iconic role.
 Instead, we remember the way he added his trademark humor to dozens of characters, from standalone Saturday Night Live sketches to all-time favorite movies.
-On what would have been Belushi’s 62nd birthday, we look at 10 of his greatest roles.
+Let's take a look at 10 of his greatest roles.

 1. Joe Cocker.
 John Belushi’s impression of Joe Cocker was an early career catalyst, with Belushi performing it circa 1971 with Chicago’s Second City comedy troupe.
 A National Lampoon magazine staffer caught wind of Belushi’s energetic, slightly deranged impression and visited Chicago to see it.
 He was so impressed that he offered Belushi a job with the Lampoon’s Lemmings show in New York.
 Anyone who hasn’t seen Joe Cocker’s live performances would be excused if they thought Belushi’s performance a little (or a lot) strange.
 But those in the know can’t stop laughing at Belushi’s bizarre but dead-on take.